togethercomputer/slurm-operator/docs/usage/autoscaling.md

 to `idleReplicaCount`.
 See the [KEDA] documentation on [idleReplicaCount] for more examples.

+> [!NOTE]
-**Note**: The only supported value for `idleReplicaCount` is 0 due to limitations on how the HPA controller works.
+> The only supported value for `idleReplicaCount` is 0 due to limitations on how
+> the HPA controller works.

 To verify a KEDA ScaledObject, apply it to the cluster in the appropriate namespace on a NodeSet that has no replicas.